nautobot/nautobot/nautobot/docs/additional-features/job-scheduling-and-approvals.md

 !!! note
     Jobs that are past their scheduled run date can still be approved, but the approver will be asked to confirm the operation.

-## Approval via the UI
+### Approval via the UI

 The queue of jobs that need approval can be found under `Extensibility > Job Approval Queue`.
-There, any job that needs approval before it gets run is listed.
+This view lists all currently requested jobs that need approval before they are run.
 To approve a job, select it and click the button to approve.
-Please note that you will be  asked for confirmation if a job is being approved that is past its scheduled datetime.
+Please note that you will be  asked for confirmation if a job is being approved that is past its scheduled date and time.

 If the approver is unsure what a job would do, a dry run can also be started via that same view.

-## Approval via the API
+### Approval via the API

 Approvals can also be given via the REST API.
 The endpoints to approve, deny, and dry run a scheduled job are found on the scheduled job endpoint under `approve`, `deny`, and `dry-run`, respectively.